-Let’s talk bread…the original recipe called for french bread…and you can definitely use that if you wish.
-However, I was strolling the bakery aisle in my local Harris Teeter trying to find french bread for this recipe and I came across this lovely Challah bread and decided to use this instead…so very glad I did!
+Let’s talk bread.
+The original recipe called for french bread.
+You can definitely use that, if you wish.
+However, I was strolling the bakery aisle in my local Harris Teeter trying to find french bread for this recipe and I came across this lovely Challah bread and decided to use this instead.
+So very glad I did!
 Cut the bread into one inch cubes and place in a large bowl.
 I used this huge stainless steel bowl.
 Grab one for yourself by clicking here!
-I use this bowl quite often…definitely worth the investment.
+I use this bowl quite often.
+Definitely worth the investment.

 Mash your bananas in a plate or bowl.
 In a separate bowl, combine and mix well the eggs, cream, milk, condensed milk, brown sugar, vanilla, cinnamon, nutmeg, allspice, and salt.

 Add in the mashed bananas, one cup of the chopped walnuts, and the chocolate chips.
 Stir to combine.
 I tried this recipe using regular sized chocolate chips and mini…use the mini…the larger chips have a tendency to create a bitter taste…not the case with the mini chocolate chips!
 Pour custard mixture onto the cubed bread and fold well so as to coat every single piece of bread.

 Heat oven to 350 degrees.
 Allow the bread to soak and absorb the custard for at least 20 minutes.
 Mix a few times during the soak.